Back to Blog

 Commercial laundromat machines run hotter and more aggressively than home units.
 Clothes fade faster.
 Elastic breaks down sooner.
 You replace items more often.
 It is hard to put a dollar amount on this, but it adds up over a year.

-St. George has grown from 80,000 to over 100,000 residents in the past few years.
-The city keeps expanding south and west.
+Availability is the bigger local problem.
+St. George has grown from 80,000 to over 100,000 residents in the past few years, and the city keeps expanding south and west.
 New housing developments in Little Valley, Desert Color, and along the Southern Parkway are miles from the nearest laundromat.

 Laundromats have not kept pace with the population growth.
 Fewer locations mean longer drives, more crowded machines, and less availability on weekends.
 Saturday mornings at any St. George laundromat now means waiting for an open machine.